- New JobEsterlineBuyer

 Design of experiments (DOE) is one of those specialized and sophisticated tools you should have in your toolbox.
 It is a technique to optimize any process or product better, faster and cheaper than other optimization methods, including A/B testing (also known as OFAT or one-factor-at-a-time) and "expert" guessing.

 DOE, known in marketing as conjoint analysis, is a powerful statistical technique for seeing connections between a customer's decision-making process and a product or service.
-It allows a company insight into what a customer is influenced to buy.

 In the development phase of DFSS, practitioners frequently deal with experiments to determine optimal ingredient mixtures for desired products.
 An example from the medical device industry helps outline these experiments in a step-by-step process.